Academic Calendar FAQs

 What does “First Day of Classes (Monday class schedule on Wednesday)” mean?

-This change means that on the first day of classes in the spring term (Wednesday, January 15), classes scheduled on Mondays will meet.
+This change means that on the first day of classes in the spring term (Wednesday), classes scheduled on Mondays will meet.
+The first day of classes (Wednesday) is the only day this happens.
+Thursday follows a regular Thursday schedule, and Friday follows a regular Friday schedule.

 What does “Thursday-Friday Class Schedule on Tuesday-Wednesday” mean?